surifirstpin/biplus_documentation/docs/Visualization.md

 ### Reference Lines

-- **Reference Line** is used to refer specific values in the x-axis.
+**Reference Lines** enables the creation of reference lines in a chart.

  - **Reference** specify a indicator name.